 Domain authority can be increased by several ways including a solid link building strategy and producing quality content.

 We found that the average domain authority for the websites it analyzed was 35.
 This is a relatively low number, indicating that most companies do not undertake effective efforts to ensure that their website ranks in the search results.
 A chance for you to stand out?

 8. Contact is the start of engagement: provide options

 Engagement is key when it comes to converting potential customers into actual customers, but when they want to engage with your company, is it easy for them to find a way to do so?

 Making sure you have easy-to-find contact information available on your website is crucial to the success of your business.
 Our study found that 53% of the businesses analyzed have their phone number available, 62% percent have a contact form and 62% included an email customers could use.
-26% percent of the websites include a chat feature.
+26% percent of the websites include a chat feature or chat tool.

 3% includes no contact information.
 We’d love to tell you why.
 But we had no way to get in touch with them to ask.